+PASSED!
 Ensuring Homeownership Opportunities in Our Communities (SB 458): Habitat Oregon and the Oregon Homebuilders Association are co-leading this effort to facilitate a straightforward land division process that aligns with the “Missing Middle” house types allowed through HB 2001 passed in 2019.
 SB 458 passed with overwhelming bipartisan support from the Senate (25-4) and the House (54-2), and was signed by Gov. Brown on May 26.
 Habitat Oregon’s full statement is posted here.

+PASSED!
 Foreclosure Moratorium (HB 2009): This legislation extends the moratorium on all residential mortgage foreclosures through Sept.
 1, 2021, and gives the Governor the ability to extend the moratorium through Dec.
 31, if needed.
-HB 2009A passed out of the House on April 6.
-Senate Housing and Development held a public hearing on April 15.
-Senate Housing and Development has scheduled a public hearing and possible work session for May 6.
+HB 2009 has passed both chambers.
+See the Oregon Housing Alliance’s statement here.

+PASSED!
 Eviction Moratorium Extension (SB 282): SB 282 extends the repayment grace period for unpaid rent accrued during the eviction moratorium through February of 2022 and protects tenants’ ability to rent in the future.
-SB 282A passed out of the Senate on April 14.
-House Housing held a public hearing on April 27 and a work session on May 4.
+Gov. Brown signed SB 282 into law on May 19.
+See Stable Homes for Oregon Families’ statement for more information.
+Information for tenants is listed here.

+PASSED!
 Support permanently affordable homeownership through property tax exemptions (HB 3275): Homeowners with low incomes who own homes through a shared equity model should be exempt from a portion of property taxes to make their homes more affordable, and reflect the role of the non-profit land trust.
-HB 3275A passed out of House Housing on April 6.
-House Revenue has scheduled a public hearing for May 6.
+HB 3275 has passed both chambers.

+PASSED!
 SB 79 – Oregon Housing and Community Services is proposing technical fixes to the statute the department uses to administer Home Ownership Assistance Program (HOAP) funding from the document recording fee that funds the down payment assistance program and the forthcoming “Restore Health and Safety” NOFA.
-SB 79A passed out of the Senate on April 1 and was referred to House Housing.
+SB 79 passed out of both chambers and was signed by the Governor on June 3.

+PASSED!
 Accessory Dwelling Unit (ADU) Pilot Program (HB 3335): The demonstration project funded through HB 3335 will build ADUs to support financial stability for homeowners and create an affordable rental home to preventing displacement. $1 million will build 15 new small homes, ten in urban areas and five in rural areas.
-HB 3335A passed out of House Housing on April 6 and moves to Ways and Means.
+HB 3335 has passed both chambers.

+PASSED!
 Addressing Racial Disparities in Homeownership (HB 2007): HB 2007 reconvenes the Joint Task Force for Addressing Racial Disparities in Homeownership.
 This bill also mandates training designed to help counteract misconceptions and industry practices that have blocked BIPOC homeownership and wealth-building opportunities; and empowers OHCS to pilot activities and direct capacity-building resources to organizations that promote homeownership rates among BIPOC Oregonians.
-HB 2007A passed out of House Housing on April 8 and moves to Ways and Means.
+HB 2007 has passed both chambers.

+PASSED!
 Land Use Changes for Affordable Housing (SB 8): SB 8 would remove barriers to affordable housing development by changing our land-use laws to allow affordable housing to be built on land currently zoned for commercial land, publicly owned land, and religiously owned land; to create a density bonus for affordable housing; to broaden eligibility for SB 8 (2019) to allow more affordable housing developments to have protection from frivolous appeals when affordable housing developments challenged to LUBA can be awarded attorneys’ fees.
-SB 8A passed out the Senate Chamber on April 21 and has been referred to House Housing.
+SB 8B passed out of both chambers and was signed by the Governor on June 23.